j-clavoie/html-code-cleaner-tools/README.md

 Open the code to update and execute this function to clean the text/code.

 The function will:
-+ Delete all useless SPAN (empty, lang other than the language of text (content)).
-This step is not optional
++ Delete all useless SPAN (empty, lang other than the language of text (content)).<br>This step is **NOT** optional
-+ Delete domains stored in Extension's properties inside A and IMG tags.
-This step is optional, it can be disabled in Extension's properties
++ Delete domains stored in Extension's properties inside A and IMG tags.<br> This step is optional, it can be disabled in Extension's properties
++ Clean URL (optional):
+  + Trim spaces at both ends of URL
+  + Trim spaces at both ends of Tag's text
+  + Convert email address to lowercase and remove spaces
+  + Convert spaces by %20
+  + Convert \ by /
++ Trim useless spaces (optional) in:
+  + P, LI and ABBR tags
 + Apply all Search and Replace stored in the Extension's properties

 <br />